Handling highly correlated genes in prediction analysis of genomic studies: Methods

 \section{Methods}

-We use a hypothetical extreme example to introduce our approach, and then extend it to general situations.
-Assume that three genes are perfectly correlated with relationship $\bx_1= -\bx_2= \bx_3$ (i.e. their correlation is either $1$ or $-1$).
-We have a trivial approach, which can outperform all fancy methods.
-That is, we treat the perfectly correlated predictors as a group and use their common pattern $\bz=(\bx_1 -\bx_2+ \bx_3)/3$ to represent this group (as a single predictor) in the prediction model.
-If the representative $\bz$ is selected as an important predictor, all genes within the group are labelled as `candidate' feature genes.
-The common pattern $\bz$ can be used to predict phenotype of new cells.
-If possible, we recommend to conduct follow-up studies identify the causal gene within this group and use the causal gene in the final prediction or classification models.
-This grouping idea can be extended to more general situations (i.e. $-1 <$ correlation $< 1$), where we group highly positively or negatively correlated genes and create a new variable to represent the common pattern of this group in the prediction models.
+Let us introduce our grouping method using a hypothetical extreme example and then generalize it to realistic situations.
+Assume the true relationship of the expression levels of three genes are represented as $\bx_1= -\bx_2= \bx_3$, showing a perfectly correlation (i.e. their correlations are either $1$ or $-1$).
+Given this relationship, there is a trivial approach to handling those three genes, outperforming all fancy methods.
+We treat those perfectly correlated predictors as a group, define their common pattern as $\bz=(\bx_1 -\bx_2+ \bx_3)/3$, and use the common pattern to represent the whole group (as a single predictor) in the prediction model.
+If the representative $\bz$ is selected as an important predictor, all genes within the group will be labelled as `candidate' feature genes.
+This grouping idea can be extended to more general situations where genes are not perfectly correlated.
+Specifically, we group highly (positively or negatively) correlated genes and use the common pattern of each gene group as a predictor in the prediction models.
+Suppose some important gene groups are discovered in the approach.
+In that case, researchers can conduct a follow-up study (i.e. collecting additional data) to identify the causal genes within those groups and then use the causal genes to replace the gene groups in the final prediction or classification model.

-Grouping or clustering is a typical task in unsupervised machine learning.
-Agglomerative hierarchical clustering and K-Means clustering are both popular clustering methods, however, none of them is suitable for our specific grouping task.
-Instead, we propose a hybrid approach, which first pre-group the genes into smaller subsets using a modified K-Means algorithm and then apply the hierarchical clustering algorithm to group genes in each subset.
-Next, we discuss the details of the novel grouping method.